 - Meanwhile, for the Ginger Slaw, combine vinegar, oil, sugar, teriyaki sauce, jalapeno, ginger, and salt in large bowl.
 Stir in coleslaw mix.

 Got chopsticks?
-These fun Totally Bamboo Twist Chopsticks are under $5 on Amazon.
+These fun Totally Bamboo Twist Chopsticks are inexpensive on Amazon.
 Wouldn’t they make cool party favors, dining utensils, or hostess gifts?